CraigMorton/react-tictactoe/README.md

-# [WIP] react-ticktacktoe
+# react-tictactoe

-Friday afternoon React recap session.
-(Cohort 7)
+I began this wee app as a React recap session for CodeClan Edinburgh Cohort 7

-I'm continuing working on this on master.
-For the code as it was from friday in class [check out this branch](https://github.com/CraigMorton/react-tictactoe/tree/from-friday)
+I've done more work on it on master.
+If you're in Cohort 7 and looking for the code as it was from that friday session [check out this branch](https://github.com/CraigMorton/react-tictactoe/tree/from-friday)

-Started making TicTacToe in React on the board on Friday afternoon.
-To give Cohort 7 a bit of a React recap Q&A.

-During the afterrnoon I completed most of the bare-bones of the React-y stuff.
-And only just got started on the game logic, with the first function.

-The code style and how I structure the app may not be consistent with what we covered during lessons, as this was not pre-planned and I wrote it off the top of my head.